Locations:

 You can’t always prevent heart valve disease.
 But you can lower your risk by:

-• Getting the amount of exercise your healthcare provider recommends.
+• Getting the amount of physical activity your healthcare provider recommends

 Outlook / Prognosis

-What can I expect if I have aortic insufficiency?
+What can I expect if I have aortic regurgitation?

 Your outlook depends on many factors.
 These include:

-Research shows that people who have valve replacement surgery before developing heart failure have a good long-term prognosis.
-People who have developed heart failure may have a poorer prognosis.
+Research shows that people who have valve replacement surgery before developing heart failure have a good long-term prognosis (outlook), even if their cases were severe.
+People who’ve developed heart failure may have a worse prognosis.

 It’s important to talk to your healthcare provider about your outlook.
 Your provider knows you and your medical history best, and they can use this information to give you an idea of what to expect.